PlexVerse23/SQL-Projects/Analysis of Data Jobs - 1/README.md

 # Introduction
-📊 Dive into the data job market!
-Focusing on data analyst roles, this project explores 💰 top-paying jobs, 🔥 in-demand skills, and 📈 where high demand meets high salary in data analytics.
+Dive into the data job market!
+Focusing on data analyst roles, this project explores : 💰 top-paying jobs, 🔥 in-demand skills, and 📈 where high demand meets high salary in data analytics.

-🔍 SQL queries?
-Check them out here: [project_sql folder](./project_sql/)
+🔍 =/sql queries can be checked out here: [Queries_Folder](./project_sql/)

 # Background
 Driven by a quest to navigate the data analyst job market more effectively, this project was born from a desire to pinpoint top-paid and in-demand skills, streamlining others work to find optimal jobs.

-Data hails from my [SQL Course](https://lukebarousse.com/sql).
+Dataset is provided by Luke Barousse - a former data analyst at big tech companies and currently a coach - [Dataset](https://lukebarousse.com/sql).
 It's packed with insights on job titles, salaries, locations, and essential skills.

 ### The questions I wanted to answer through my SQL queries were: